Communities have modified monuments, moved them to museums and cemeteries

 Monuments don’t build themselves; as such, they say more about the people who made them than the figures they portray.

-Southern heritage groups were responsible for most Confederate monuments still standing.
-Most went up in the early 20th century after the Supreme Court ruling allowing "separate but equal" public facilities, an era of intense backlash to integration marked by Jim Crow policies of legalized discrimination and more than 4,000 lynchings of black people in the Deep South.
+Southern heritage groups were responsible for most monuments erected across the country during Reconstruction, the post-Civil War era marked by a backlash to integration that fueled Jim Crow policies of legalized discrimination and led to more than 4,000 lynchings of black people in the Deep South.

 To historians, what tends to be missing from Confederate monuments is the full picture of what they really stand for.
 Instead of moving them, some academics suggest adding historically accurate context so people can learn from them.